abhijithvijayan/web-extension-starter/README.md

 ### Production

-- `yarn run build` builds the extension for all the browsers to `extension/BROWSER` directory respectively.
+- `npm run build` builds the extension for all the browsers to `extension/BROWSER` directory respectively.

 Note: By default the `manifest.json` is set with version `0.0.0`.
 The webpack loader will update the version in the build with that of the `package.json` version.
 In order to release a new version, update version in `package.json` and run script.